- 3rd configuration-related global outage in the 2023–2025 period — same root cause each time

 The Systemic Fix: Enhanced Rollouts and Versioning

-Cloudflare's CTO described the required fix as 'Enhanced Rollouts and Versioning' — applying the same safety and blast mitigation features to configuration data that Cloudflare already applies to software deployments.
+Cloudflare's CTO described the required fix as "Enhanced Rollouts and Versioning" — applying the same safety and blast mitigation features to configuration data that Cloudflare already applies to software deployments.
 Software at Cloudflare is deployed gradually, with strict health validation at each stage.
 Configuration changes had no equivalent safety system.
-The fix required building one: a configuration versioning system that could tag changes, a rollout engine that could apply them to staged percentages, and health checks that could catch problems before wider propagation.
+The fix required building one.

-- 3rd — Configuration-related global outage in the 2023–2025 period — each one traceable to the same root cause: instant global config propagation without safety gates
+- 3rd — configuration-related global outage in 2023–2025; each traceable to instant global config propagation without safety gates

-- Months — Estimated implementation time for staged rollouts as quoted in the November 2023 postmortem — the duration that allowed the second and third outages to occur before the fix was complete
+- Months — estimated implementation time for staged rollouts as quoted in the November 2023 postmortem; the duration that allowed two more outages to occur

-- Same day — Postmortem publication time — Cloudflare's consistent practice of same-day transparency, maintained even when the incident revealed repeated failure to implement a known fix
+- Same day — postmortem publication time; Cloudflare's consistency maintained even when it revealed a repeated failure to implement a known fix

-- Priority #1 — Stated organizational priority for staged configuration rollouts — acknowledged as the highest infrastructure priority after the December 2025 outage
+- Priority #1 — stated organisational priority for staged configuration rollouts after the December 2025 outage, now with named ownership and deadline commitment

 # The required Enhanced Rollouts and Versioning system

-# Differentiates security-critical changes (fast) from configuration changes (staged)
+# Key design: distinguishes security-critical changes (fast) from config changes (staged)

 class ConfigRolloutEngine: